IF YOU USE A CELL PHONE WHILE DRIVING IN NORTH CAROLINA

 After six months, be ready to see blue lights and empty wallets.
 A bill has been introduced in the North Carolina General Assembly to make it a crime to use your cell phone while driving.

 House Bill 144 would outlaw “distracted driving” and impose penalties that increase with subsequent offenses.
 Beginning December 1, 2019, the police will have reason to pull over drivers who use their hands to engage in distracted behavior that impairs their operation of a motor vehicle.
 The definition includes the use of a handheld mobile telephone or handheld electronic device.
-If you receive one of these tickets, then be prepared to spend a pretty penny because the infraction carries a $100 fine in addition to the costs of court which boosts the total cost of a citation to nearly $300.
+If you receive one of these tickets, then be prepared to spend a pretty penny because the infraction carries a $100 fine in addition to the court costs, which boosts the total cost of a citation to nearly $300.

 If HB 144 is successfully passed by the North Carolina General Assembly, then both visitors and residents of our state should be safer as drivers learn to stay off their phones while driving.